CristinaFdezBornay/ComputorV1/README.md

 ### INPUT FORMAT
-Since the mandatory format is pretty annoying some improvements have been implemented Taking as a reference: `Σ[ z * X^n ]ᵢ`
+Since the mandatory format is pretty annoying some improvements have been implemented.

+Taking as a reference: `Σ[ z * X^n ]ᵢ`

 1. It is not required to introduce the terms by incrementing exponent order.